doritge/fractals/README.md

 ## Content

 **Tree**
-regression_tree.R - creating a tree using the recursive method
+recursive_tree.R - creating a tree using the recursive method

+**Animations**
+Based on the recursive tree built two animations

+* The growing tree
+* Starry starry night